Skip to content

 What are the highlights of chartering in Milos?+

-Highlights of a yacht charter in Milos include Kleftiko Bay: a yacht-access-only sea cave labyrinth on Milos's southwestern coast, Sarakiniko Beach: anchor at dawn for exclusive access to the iconic white pumice landscape, Over 70 beaches on a single island, the majority reachable only by sea, Adamas port: fully equipped for fuel, provisioning, and charter embarkation, Volcanic seabed snorkelling with underwater hot springs off the northern coastline, Syrmata fishing villages of Klima and Mandrakia accessible by tender for authentic waterfront dining.
+Highlights of a yacht charter in Milos include Kleftiko Bay: a yacht-access-only sea cave labyrinth on Milos's southwest coast, Sarakiniko Beach: anchor at dawn, before the day-trippers, for the white pumice landscape, Over 70 beaches on a single island, the majority reachable only by sea, Adamas port: fully equipped for fuel, provisioning, and charter embarkation, Volcanic seabed snorkelling with underwater hot springs off the northern coastline, Syrmata fishing villages of Klima and Mandrakia, reachable by tender for waterfront dining.

 Why charter a yacht in Milos?+